 Since his election as Member of Parliament for South Thanet Craig has actively engaged in shaping policy in Westminster.
 He was elected to both the Work and Pensions Select Committee and the European Scrutiny Committee.
 On the Work and Pensions Select Committee Craig has taken an active interest in pensions policy acting as the Conservative lead on the committee’s auto-enrolment inquiry.
 In addition, Craig was selected from the Work and Pensions Select Committee to serve on the joint-BHS inquiry.
 Craig took a leading role in questioning both Sir Phillip Green and Dominic Chappell about the sale of the company in 2015 as well as the role of Paul Sutton.
 Craig continues to focus on pension policy concerns such as master trusts, continued concerns regarding the auto-enrolment rollout and the long term future of DB schemes.
 On the European Scrutiny Committee Craig has been a fierce critic of excessive European bureaucracy frequently siding with the Eurosceptic wing on the Committee.

 This year, Craig intends to make major interventions in debates over public waste and the over-regulation of small shops.
-He will also continue to continue his work on pensions and pharmacy policy.
+He will also be continuing his work on pensions and pharmacy policy.
 Craig will be releasing major papers on fishing policy and the EU negotiations and British energy police's impact on household bills.
-Taxation will remain a focus of interest, with Craig working with his professional institutes to achieve sensible tax simplification .
+Taxation will remain a focus of interest, with Craig working with his professional institutes to achieve sensible tax simplification.
 Within the House Craig’s Harbours, Docks and Piers (Amendment) Bill (2016) is scheduled to have its Second Reading in early November.